MicrosoftDocs/azure-docs/articles/backup/backup-azure-vms-troubleshoot.md

 Azure Backup supports backup and restore of VMs which are available in Azure Marketplace.
 This error occurs when you are trying to restore a VM (with a specific Plan/Publisher setting) which is no longer available in Azure Marketplace, [Learn more here](/legal/marketplace/participation-policy#offering-suspension-and-removal).

-In this scenario, it's not possible to create the VM from the restored disks.
-Therefore, you may need to contact the plan publisher.
+In this scenario, it may not be possible to create the VM from the restored disks.

-If the publisher does not have any Marketplace information, you can use the data disks to retrieve your data and you can attach them to an existing VM.
+If the publisher doesn't have any Marketplace information, you can use the data disks to retrieve your data and you can attach them to an existing VM.

 ### ExtensionConfigParsingFailure - Failure in parsing the config for the backup extension